 However, if you are on a soft and clean surface, you certainly can benefit from trying this!

-However, this also shoes weak-links in how you have been training your body, and is a useable tool for holding yourself accountable!
+However, this also shoes weak-links in how you have been training your body, and is a useful tool for holding yourself accountable!

-The quality of your training and comfort of your footwear greatly contributes to your performance in any sports activity.
+The quality of your training and comfort of your footwear dramatically contributes to your performance in any sports activity.

-I personally needed to go through two foot surgeries before I really understood what I can, and cannot train in.
+I personally needed to go through two-foot surgeries before I understood what I can, and cannot train in.